fluttered-book/fluttered-book.github.io/content/docs/interactivity/quiz/index.md

 ### 1. Refactor

 Refactor the app to use widgets instead of helper methods to build the UI.
-It might be a good idea to keep the for what happens on button presses in the `QuizScreen` widget.
+It might be a good idea to keep the code for what happens on button presses in the `QuizScreen` widget.

+{{% hint info %}}
-**Hint**: you can write methods that take functions as arguments.
+You can write methods that take functions as arguments.
 The type for a function that takes a string as argument and return void is ` void Function(String option)`.
+{{% /hint %}}

 Then answer these questions: